Meal voucher

-A meal voucher or luncheon voucher is a voucher for a meal given to employees as an employee benefit, allowing them to eat at outside restaurants, typically for lunch.
+A meal voucher or luncheon voucher is a voucher for food.

+A meal voucher may be redeemable for a meal given to employees as an employee benefit, allowing them to eat at outside restaurants, typically for lunch.

 In many countries, meal vouchers have had favorable tax treatment.

 Vouchers are typically in the form of paper tickets but are gradually being replaced by electronic vouchers in the form of a special payment card.